-8. Air freight services are a key ingredient in the UK economy the availability of these services allows the UK to function as an international centre of business and high value manufacturing.
+8. Air freight services are a key ingredient in the UK economy.
+The availability of these services allows the UK to function as an international centre of business and high value manufacturing.
 Clearly the aviation industry itself contributes a lot through employment and regeneration.
 However, this is not why such services really matter to the UK.
 It is the wider range of businesses that these services allow and encourage that are the real importance of the industry.

-- 9. Business in sectors such as technology, financial services, pharmaceuticals or business services increasingly require high speed delivery services to ensure they can respond to customers' needs.
-If these services are not available here they will relocate to countries where they are.
+- 9. Business in sectors such as technology, financial services, pharmaceuticals or business services increasingly requires high speed delivery services to ensure they can respond to customers' needs.
+If these services are not available either in Wales or the wider UK they will relocate to countries where they are.
 Air transport is not used for most freight.
 Indeed, the volumes are actually very small.
-Air freight accounts for only 0.5 per cent of the UK's international goods movements by weight sea freight (95 per cent) and the Channel Tunnel (4.5 per cent) account for the rest1.
+Air freight accounts for only 0.5 per cent of the UK's international goods movements by weight sea freight (95 per cent) and the Channel Tunnel (4.5 per cent) account for the rest.
 However, the importance of air freight is shown by the fact that when freight is measured by value, 25 per cent of the UK's international goods movements are made by air. - 10.
 Heathrow is, and will continue to be, the UK's most important centre of air freight (1.4m tonnes pa).
 Indeed, Heathrow handles half as much again in freight as all the other UK airports put together.
-Its location, close to the major economic centre that is London and its connection to global passenger flight networks means that it is the only UK airport that can fulfil this role. - 11.
+Its location, close to the major economic centre that is London and its connection to global passenger flight networks means that it is the only UK airport that can fulfil this role.
+This is no different for goods moving from Wales than it is for goods of English or Scottish origin.
+Heathrow is the most important export airport for Welsh goods. - 11.
 Other major UK freight airports (carrying between 100 and 300 thousand tonnes pa) are Stansted and East Midlands, which give over a much higher part of their operations to freight services, and Manchester and Gatwick.
 No other airport carries more than 30,000 tonnes per year.
-Cardiff's share of the freight market has fluctuated substantially over the last 5 years with only 28 tonnes of freight carried in 2010 and 377 tonnes in 2011; down from 2,564 tonnes in 20052 therefore FTA believes the substantial majority of Welsh goods for airfreight will move through the English south-east airports and Manchester.
+Cardiff's share of the freight market has fluctuated substantially over the last 5 years with only 28 tonnes of freight carried in 2010 and 377 tonnes in 2011, down from 2,564 tonnes in 2005.
+Therefore FTA believes the substantial majority of Welsh airfreight will continue to move through the English south-east airports and Manchester.